How to Fix Git Merge Conflicts: Step-by-Step Guide With Examples

 git commit

-For complex conflicts, a visual diff tool makes resolution much easier.
-Git supports several out of the box:
+For complex conflicts, a visual tool makes life easier:

 git mergetool

-- VS Code — excellent built-in merge editor with "Accept Current", "Accept Incoming", and "Accept Both" buttons
+- VS Code — excellent built-in merge editor with "Accept Current/Incoming/Both" buttons

-- IntelliJ / WebStorm — three-panel diff view with clear controls
+- IntelliJ/WebStorm — three-panel diff with clear controls

 - vimdiff — powerful for terminal-only environments

-- Meld — a standalone GUI tool that works well on Linux and macOS
+- Meld — standalone GUI, works well on Linux/macOS

-To configure VS Code as your merge tool:
+To set VS Code as your merge tool:

 git config --global merge.tool vscode